ELPatitoLoco/ScriptedEvents-Wiki-Clone/Custom-Commands.md

     - 'Script3'
 ```

-The parameters are as followed.
+The parameters are as follows.
 * `name` - The name of the command.
 * `description` - A description of the command to show in base-game help messages.
 * `permission` - The permission required to use the command.
 It will be formatted as: `script.command.<your input here>`.
 Leave blank for no permission.